 Focused Gold Exploration in Nevada

 The Frazier Dome project is located near the Tonopah mining district and is 32 kilometers from Columbus Gold’s (TSX:CGT) Eastside project.
 The company’s 2018 drill program tested four of nine target areas and intersected between 0.10 g/t gold and 1.035 g/t gold in five holes.
-The company is currently conducting a surface mapping, sampling, geophysics and drilling program that will target the gold mineralization adjacent to the intrusive dome.
+The company is currently conducting a surface mapping, sampling, geophysics and drilling program that’s targeting the gold mineralization adjacent to the intrusive dome.

-NV Gold’s 14 other Nevada properties are all in various stages of development.
+NV Gold’s 15 other Nevada properties are all in various stages of development.
 The company intends to develop each of its properties one at a time and is continuously looking to acquire additional projects.
-The company also intends to drill on one of these projects as well.
+The company also intends to drill on one of these projects.

 NV Gold has gained access to AngloGold Ashanti’s (ASX:AGG,NYSE:AU) and USMX Inc.’s historical databases, giving the company an edge over its peers when it comes to exploration.
 The company has also attracted the attention of Eric Sprott, Redstar Gold Corp.
 (TSXV:RGC) and US Global Investors who collectively own 16 percent of shares.